How can the flu be prevented?

 Remember, protect yourself, your loved ones, as well as all those around you by getting a flu vaccine!
 Ask your healthcare provider what flu vaccine is best for you and your family.

-Find out where you can get a flu vaccine by asking your primary care provider, going to a local pharmacy, or visiting vaccinefinder.org.
+Find out where you can get a flu vaccine by by visiting vaccines.gov/flu or asking your primary care provider or going to a local pharmacy.